|

 that was the project before me: never say

 anything insecure, ever.
-At least not in
+At

 front of a girl, although I figured it would be good practice to avoid